lappiahnuamah/DevOps-CloudEngr-StegHub/3.MERN_Stack/README.md

 ```bash
 npm install concurrently --save-dev
 ```
-2. Install nodemon.
+2. Install `nodemon`.
 This will run and monitor the server and update new changes if there's any change in the server code.
 ```bash
 npm install nodemon --save-dev
 ```